-Students are REQUIRED TO COMPLETE ALL COMPONENTS of this course.
+Students are REQUIRED TO COMPLETE ALL COMPONENTS of this course to receive a passing grade in the course.
 There are no exceptions to this.
-Extra assignments to improve grades will NOT be allowed.
+Extra assignments to improve grades will not be allowed.
+Students MUST PASS the midterm and final exams in order to pass the course.
+Students must pass the midterm exam to be eligible to write the final exam.

 Grades will not be adjusted on the basis of need.
-It is important to monitor your performance in the course.
-Remember: You are responsible for your grades in this course.
+It is important for students to monitor their performance in the course.
+Students are responsible for their grades in this course.